 These shoes are definitely best used by 10km runners, and people who prioritise a comfortable run over a fast one.
 That doesn’t mean that you can’t run fast in them, it just means that you’re more likely to enjoy the race while wearing them.

 We have reviewed five very different versions of long distance track shoes, the Puma Evospeed is a nice all rounder that can be used for any track and field event.
-The Adidas Distancestar is an out and out long distance running shoe that would suit 10km races really well, while Nike’s Zoom Rival are great middle distance shoes that you could definitely run further in.
+The Adidas Distancestar is an out and out long distance running shoe that would suit 10km races really well, while the New Balance V7 is perfect for middle to long distance running in hot conditions.

 The Saucony Men’s Endorphin shoes are really nice looking track shoes that will favour fast runners, while the Asics Cosmoracer is the perfect running shoe for 10km runners who would rather run in comfort (and with the traction required) than sprint as fast as possible.

-Serious runners who want the best 5km times possible should consider either the Nike Zoom or that Saucony Endorphin.
+Serious runners who want the best 5km times possible should consider either the New Balance V7 or that Saucony Endorphin.
 10km runners who want a fast time should look at the Distancestar, while 10km runners who prefer comfort should look at the Cosmoracer.
 The Puma Evospeed is perfect for anyone who wants to perform multiple distances at a fast pace.